 Section 4.
 Notice of Meetings It shall be the duty of the Secretary to mail a notice of each annual or special meeting, stating the purpose thereof as well as the time and place where it is to be held, to each member of record, at his address as it appears on the membership book of the Association, or if no such address appears, at his last known place or address, at least ten (10) but not more than ninety (90) days prior to such meeting.
 Service may also be accomplished by the delivery of any such notice to the Member at his last known address by deposit in the box or slot for the United States mail or by email or other such electronic means.
 Notice by either such method shall be considered as notice served.
 Attendance by a Member at any meeting of the Members shall be a waiver of notice by him of the place and purpose thereof.

 Section 5.
-Quorum The presence, either in person or by proxy, of Members representing at least forty percent (40%) of the total votes entitled to be cast with respect to any question, shall be requisite for, and shall constitute a quorum for, the transaction of business at all meetings of Members.
+Quorum The presence, either in person or by proxy, of Members representing at least fifty-one percent (51%) of the total votes entitled to be cast with respect to any question, shall be requisite for, and shall constitute a quorum for, the transaction of business at all meetings of Members.
 If the number of Members at a meeting drops below the quorum and the question of a lack of quorum is raised, no business may thereafter be transacted.

 Section 6 Adjourned Meetings If any meeting of Members cannot be organized because a quorum has not attended, the Members who are present, either in person or by proxy, may, except as otherwise provided by law, adjourn the meeting to a time not less than forty-eight (48) hours from the time the original meeting was called.